Continuations¶

 prompt (closed-unary-function arg)

-itself being a unary function.
+with arg itself being a unary function.
 Very confusing,

 very Schemey!

-Ultimately, though, it means that the k
+Ultimately, though, it means that the k in

-is the function function ([])
+control-body is the function function ([])

-such that when you call k v
+delim-body such that when you call k v you will be

-as the continuation value []
+passing v as the continuation value [], ie. the

-argument to delim-body
+argument to delim-body.

-From that you can also see that if the continuation k
+From that you can also see that if the continuation k is not

-is not invoked and
+invoked then delim-body is not invoked and

-’s returned value is what prompt
+control-body’s returned value is what prompt will

 return.